hzhangse/docker-openvpn-kube-for-mac/README.md

 * Retrieve the client configuration with embedded certificates

         docker run -v ovpn-data:/etc/openvpn --rm luman75/docker-mac-openvpn:3.3.0 ovpn_getclient DockerForMac > DockerForMac.ovpn

+* Install OpenVPN Configuration
+You need to have Tunnelblink installed in your system [https://tunnelblick.net/downloads.html].
+Then just run command

+        open DockerForMac.ovpn

+After you that you will have configured Tunnelblink to communicate with your Docker for Mac environment.

 ## How Does It Work?